By enabling students to complete their FAFSA, EITC, and SNAP, we can increase student income on average $8,144 per year.

 First, integrating applications for social benefits for low-income students adds to their income and stabilizes family finances, contributing to an increase of student retention by 5 percent, hypothetically.
 Beyond benefiting colleges and universities, benefit application integration increases federal revenues to students’ communities and states.

-Second, Up$tart software provides training opportunities for NNMC students who will introduce benefit application integration to Hispanic-serving educational institutions in the Southwest.
-Versed in Up$tart software, NNMC graduates will be sought after employees at college and university financial aid offices.
+Second, Up$tart software provides training opportunities for students working in financial aid offices who will introduce benefit application integration to Hispanic-serving educational institutions in the Southwest.
+Versed in Up$tart software, these graduates will be sought after employees at college and university financial aid offices.

 Low-income students and colleges face a common dilemma; securing additional funds to support their educational endeavors.
 While private universities count on endowments to defray rising costs, public institutions have resorted to tuition increases.
 Although escalating tuition at public universities has slowed, it continues to exceed inflation.
 Since 2000, the costs of community college increased 28 percent and public universities 54 percent.
 In the past year, tuition, fees, plus room and board at four-year public institutions nationwide increased 3.1 percent, to $20,770.